SwissTPH/TBRU_RIFcost/README.md

 # TBRU_RIFcost

-The data pertinent to the analyses can be on zenodo, with DOI-references:
+The data pertinent to the analyses can be on accessed on zenodo, with DOI-reference:
 [![DOI](https://www.zenodo.org/badge/DOI/10.5281/zenodo.4903635.svg)](https://doi.org/10.5281/zenodo.4903635)

 ### This study was performed by: